annotation/stam/README.md

 It also encapsulates the two earlier mentioned operators.
 Like the others, it *MUST* evaluate to a boolean.

- * `HasId(id: str)` - Select an annotation by ID
+ * `Id(id: str)` - Select an annotation by ID
- * `HasText(text: str, regexp: bool)` - Tests if the annotation references the (continuous) text, which *MAY* be a regular expression by setting the parameter.
+ * `Text(text: str, regexp: bool)` - Tests if the annotation references the (continuous) text, which *MAY* be a regular expression by setting the parameter.
 This evaluates a `TextSelector` (possibly at the end of a chain of higher-order annotations) and tests its value with the provided string reference.
- * `HasTextSelection(TextSelectionOperator)` - Applies a `TextSelectionOperator`, a *STAM* implementation *MUST* provides the means to get `TextSelections` from `AnnotationSelectionSet`.
+ * `TextSelection(TextSelectionOperator)` - Applies a `TextSelectionOperator`, a *STAM* implementation *MUST* provides the means to get `TextSelections` from `AnnotationSelectionSet`.
- * `HasData(DataOperator)` - Applies a `DataOperator` to test the data of the annotation.
+ * `Data(DataOperator)` - Applies a `DataOperator` to test the data of the annotation.
  * `InSelectionSet(set: AnnotationSelectionSet)` - Tests if the annotation is part of a specific annotation selection set.
- * `HasResource(resource: &TextResource, maxdepth: int?)` - Tests if the annotation is on a particular `TextResource`, either directly but also indirectly if `maxdepth` is set to a value greater than zero (default is unset = infinite, set to 0 for a stricter check).
+ * `Resource(resource: &TextResource, maxdepth: int?)` - Tests if the annotation is on a particular `TextResource`, either directly but also indirectly if `maxdepth` is set to a value greater than zero (default is unset = infinite, set to 0 for a stricter check).
- * `HasDataSet(dataset: &AnnotationDataSet)` - Tests if the annotation uses vocabulary from the specified data set.
+ * `DataSet(dataset: &AnnotationDataSet)` - Tests if the annotation uses vocabulary from the specified data set.
  * `References(B: AnnotationSelectionSet, mindepth: int?, maxdepth: int?)` - Tests if *all* annotations in A reference an annotation in B (possibly indirectly).
  * `ReferencedBy(B: AnnotationSelectionSet, mindepth: int?, maxdepth: int?)`- Tests if *all* annotations in B reference an annotation in A (possibly indirectly).
 Evaluates to true if *any* of them passes.
  * `And([AnnotationOperator++])` - Set intersection, this operator *SHOULD* be avoided as much as possible in favour of multiple constraint clauses in `AnnotationQuery`